An Experimental Evaluation of an AI-Powered Interactive Learning Platform: Results

-Furthermore, we can see how the \textit{Learn Your Way} tool positively impacted students’ learning experience as compared to students using the \textit{Digital Reader} tool (as shown in Table \ref{tab:table7}).
-Specifically, students in the \textit{Learn Your Way} condition reported higher levels of agreement compared to students in the \textit{Digital Reader} condition across all of our experiential measures.
+Furthermore, through a collection of agreement statements about the educational tool, we can see how the \textit{Learn Your Way} platform positively impacted students’ perceived learning experience as compared to students in the \textit{Textbook} condition (as shown in Table \ref{tab:table7}).
+Specifically, students in the \textit{Learn Your Way} condition reported higher levels of agreement compared to students in the \textit{Textbook} condition across all of our experiential measures.
+Directional Wilcoxon-Mann-Whitney tests were conducted on each statement's agreement ratings, followed by FDR corrections for multiple comparisons.
+Table \ref{tab:table7} provides a full breakdown of the included statements and mean values by educational tool condition, as well as the associated test statistics with the adjusted \textit{p}-values reported.
+The most significant differences revealed between the \textit{Learn Your Way} platform and the \textit{Textbook} condition suggest \textit{Learn Your Way} has the strongest influence on students' comfort in test-taking, and their perception of the tool's effectiveness for learning compared to other educational tools already being used at home or in their classroom.